APSL/django-yubin/docs/install.rst

     EMAIL_BACKEND = 'django_yubin.backends.QueuedEmailBackend'
     MAILER_USE_BACKEND = 'django.core.mail.backends.smtp.EmailBackend'

-More yubin settings can be found in the :doc:`Settings sections <settings>`.
+More Yubin settings can be found in the :doc:`Settings sections <settings>`.

 Add ``yubin`` urls in your main ``urls.py`` for using the health check